MS Dhoni Biography: Birth, Age, Education, Cricket Career, World Cup, IPL, Records, Awards, Movies, Retirement and More

 7- In 2011, he was awarded Castrol Indian Cricketer of the Year.

-8- In 2006, he was titled as the MTV Youth Icon of the Year.
+8- In 2006, he received the title of MTV Youth Icon of the Year.

 9- In 2013, he received the LG People's Choice Award.

-10- In August 2011, he received an honorary doctorate by De Montfort University.
+10- In August 2011, he received an honorary doctorate from De Montfort University.

 MS Dhoni: Movie and Series